asmhole/writeups/Square CTF 2023/Guess the password/Guess the password.md

     }
 }
 ```
-At first, this may look like a worrysome sight, but a closer look reveals `isPassword` only calls `shuffle`, `getHash`, and `binToHex`.
-The other crypto functions are called once you have the correct password hash to AES decrypt `FLAG` to reveal our answer, made significantly easier with the observation that `generateAESKeyFromPassword` is a onw-way function because it doesn't initialize `salt`.
+At first, this may look like a worrisome sight, but a closer look reveals `isPassword` only calls `shuffle`, `getHash`, and `binToHex`.
+The other crypto functions are called once you have the correct password hash to AES decrypt `FLAG`, revealing our answer, made significantly easier with the observation that `generateAESKeyFromPassword` is a one-way function because it doesn't initialize `salt`.

 Before directly checking for hash equality, `isPassword` first shuffles the password's hash using a seeded randomizer.
 Upon closer inspection, the seed is constant, and thus the shuffler will always randomize the input the same way.
-Applying this deterministic tranformation in reverse gives us the correct password's hash.
+Applying this deterministic transformation in reverse gives us the correct password's hash.

 We aren't done yet; `getFlag` expects the raw password, so we have to reverse the correct password's hash.
-A simple SHA1 lookup gives us the incredibly cimactic `SQSQSQ` as the password.
+A simple SHA lookup gives us the incredibly climactic `SQSQSQ` as the password.

-Inputting this password successfully decrypts the flag `flag{yeah_i_use_google_pixel_6a}` (use ios loser)
+Inputting this password successfully decrypts the flag `flag{yeah_i_use_google_pixel_6a}`